What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 The foundation has three main areas of focus:

-The foundation's focus on education was lead by John.
+The foundation's focus on education was led by John.
 His brother, Jim, said John was really interested in being able to give parents choices when it came to their child's schooling.

 Source: Walton Family Foundation